 In hindsight, we made a lot of mistakes.
-I see them now and would like to share with you, we paid a lot for this experience:
+I see them now and would like to share with you we paid a lot for this experience:

 This time, we knew much more than we did previously:

 After two weeks, we had the first version and published it to Google Play for free.
-I wrote a couple of posts on our social networks and that is how we got our first users.
-They provided quick feedback and we made a couple of tweaks.
+I wrote a couple of posts on our social networks, and that is how we got our first users.
+They provided quick feedback, and we made a couple of tweaks.
 After that, the app’s user base began growing:

 We had 4.4 stars and 122 ratings on Google Play:

-One of the advantages of our product is an open source code and is open for contributions.
+One of the advantages of our product is that it is an open source code and is open for contributions.
 That is how we got a couple of improvements and translations to other languages.
 I want to thank Guillaume Husta, Niels van Asten and Christoph Schreyer for their contributions.
 You guys are awesome!